playframework/play-ebean/docs/manual/working/javaGuide/main/sql/JavaEbean.md

 @[play-ebean-test](code/ebean.sbt)

+## Generating Typesafe query beans.

+The plugin can also be configured to generate type safe query beans.
+By default, this is disabled.
+To enable it, set the property `playEbeanQueryGenerate` to true.
+You will also need to set `playEbeanQueryEnhance` to true if you wish to use enhancement with the query beans.

+Note that the Play enhancer can interfere with the use of query beans.
+You may need to set `playEnhancerEnabled := false` or disable package scanning of the affected classes.

 ## Using Model superclass

 Ebean defines a convenient superclass for your Ebean model classes, `com.avaje.ebean.Model`.
 Here is a typical Ebean class, mapped in Play: